-Whenever you "draw" a card from a side deck, it is not defined as a card draw for purposes It is not defined as a Card draw for purposes of cards affecting card draws (e.g., Subspace Schism).
-When a card just drawn from a side deck is played (e.g., your current tactic, a Q-icon card during a Q-Flash, or a Tribble or Trouble card), it is not defined as a card play for purposes of cards affecting card plays (e.g., 211th Rule of Acquistion, Goddess of Empathy Empathy).
+Whenever you "draw" a card from a side deck, it is not defined as a card draw for purposes of cards affecting card draws (e.g., Subspace Schism).
+When a card just drawn from a side deck is played (e.g., your current tactic, a Q-icon card during a Q-Flash, or a Tribble or Trouble card), it is not defined as a card play for purposes of cards affecting card plays (e.g., 211th Rule of Acquistion, Goddess of Empathy).

 side game - See Royale Casino side games.

 Sigmund Freud - [AU] personnel and equipment may report to this personnel only if another card allows [AU] cards to enter play.